 TABLE B Form of opinion Fair Presentation Framework Compliance Framework 9.5.3.
-Qualified opinion Auditor's Report - Heading for opinion: "Qualified Opinion" Auditor's Report - Heading for Basis for Opinion: "Basis for Qualified Opinion" "In our opinion and to the best of our information and according to the explanations given to us, except for the [effects or possible effects] 33 of the matter(s) described in the Basis for Qualified Opinion section of our report, the accompanying financial statements [present fairly, in all material respects / [give a true and fair view of] []in conformity with the accounting principles generally accepted in India i "except for the [effects or possible effects] of the matter(s) described in the Basis for Qualified Opinion section, the accompanying financial statements have been prepared, in all material respects, in conformity with the accounting principles generally accepted in India 9.5.4.
-Adverse opinion Auditor's Report - Heading for opinion: "Adverse Opinion" Auditor's Report - Heading for Basis for Opinion: "the accompanying financial statements do not [present fairly /give a true and fair view of] [] in conformity with the accounting principles generally accepted in India- "the accompanying financial statements have not been prepared, in all material respects, in conformity with the accounting principles generally accepted in India
+Qualified opinion Auditor's Report - Heading for opinion: "Qualified Opinion" Auditor's Report - Heading for Basis for Opinion: "Basis for Qualified Opinion" "In our opinion, except for the [effects or possible effects] 48 of the matter(s) described in the Basis for Qualified Opinion section, the accompanying financial statements [present fairly, in all material respects / [give a true and fair view of] [] in accordance with [the applicable financial reporting framework]" "except for the [effects or possible effects] of the matter(s) described in the Basis for Qualified Opinion section, the accompanying financial statements have been prepared, in all material respects, in accordance with [the applicable financial reporting framework]" 9.5.4.
+Adverse opinion Auditor's Report - Heading for opinion: "Adverse Opinion" Auditor's Report - Heading for Basis for Opinion: "Basis for Adverse Opinion" "the accompanying financial statements do not [present fairly/give a true and fair view of] [] in accordance with [the applicable financial reporting framework]" "the accompanying financial statements have not been prepared, in all material respects, in accordance with [the applicable financial reporting framework]" 9.5.5.
+Disclaimer of opinion Auditor's Report - Heading for opinion: "Disclaimer of Opinion" Auditor's Report - Heading for Basis for Opinion: "Basis for Disclaimer of Opinion" "We were engaged to audit the financial statements of" "We do not express an opinion on the accompanying financial statements.
+Because of the significance of the matter(s) described in the Basis for Disclaimer of Opinion section, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the financial statements."